chipweinberger/flutter_blue_plus/README.md

 ## Introduction

 FlutterBluePlus is a Bluetooth Low Energy plugin for [Flutter](https://flutter.dev).

-It supports BLE Central role only (most common).
+It supports BLE Central Role only (most common).

+If you need BLE Peripheral Role, you should check out [FlutterBlePeripheral](https://pub.dev/packages/flutter_ble_peripheral).

-**Bluetooth Classic is not supported.**
+## Bluetooth Classic is not supported ❗❗

-❗ (i.e. speakers, headphones, mice, keyboards, gamepads, Arduino HC-05 & HC-06, and more are not supported). ❗
+ i.e. speakers, headphones, mice, keyboards, gamepads, Arduino HC-05 & HC-06, and more are not supported

 ## Cross-Platform Bluetooth Low Energy

 FlutterBluePlus aims to offer the most from all supported platforms: iOS, macOS, Android.

-Currently FlutterBluePlus only supports the phone as the BLE Central role (most common).

 The code is written to be simple, robust, and incredibly easy to understand.